-SnpEff (v4.3) is run as an Azure Databricks job.
+Run SnpEff (v4.3) as an Azure Databricks job.
 Most likely, an Azure Databricks solutions architect will set up the initial job for you.
 The necessary details are:

-- The task should be the SnpEffAnnotationPipeline notebook that has been imported into your workspace via the link below.
+- Set the task to the SnpEffAnnotationPipeline notebook imported into your workspace.

 The pipeline has been tested on 85.2 million variant sites from the 1000 Genomes project using the following cluster configurations: